HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/APIToCountWCMItems.md

    }
 ```

-!!!Note
-    See the Javadoc for interface `DocumentTypes` to see a list of all available `DocumentTypes` that could be counted in this manner.
+For more information, refer to the Javadoc for [Interface `DocumentType<T extends WCMApiObject>`](https://help.hcl-software.com/digital-experience/9.5/dev/javadoc/vrm/850/spi_docs/com/ibm/workplace/wcm/api/DocumentType.html){target="_blank"} to see a list of all available `DocumentTypes` that could be counted in this manner.